salaun-marion/bank-transfert/README.md

 ## TL;DR

-`npm i` for installing all the packages inside `src`
+1. `npm i` for installing all the packages inside `src`

-`npm run build` for compiling at the app
+2. `npm run build` for compiling at the app

-`npm run start` or
-`npm run dev` for looking at the app
+3. `npm run start` or`npm run dev` for looking at the app

-`npm run test` to run unit test
+4. `npm run test` to run unit test

 ## What to look

-Feel free to use Redux DevTools, available as an add-onfor [Chrome](https://chromewebstore.google.com/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd) and [Firefox](https://addons.mozilla.org/en-US/firefox/addon/reduxdevtools/), inspect the different *state* and *action*.
+Feel free to use Redux DevTools, available as an add-on for [Chrome](https://chromewebstore.google.com/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd) and [Firefox](https://addons.mozilla.org/en-US/firefox/addon/reduxdevtools/), inspect the different *state* and *action*.

 Additionally, check the console for messages from the stubbed back-end, which will provide insights into the application's behavior.